mobidian/beet-food/readme.md

-<h1 align="center">Food ordering service system</h1>
+<h1 align="center">Food ordering system</h1>

 > This project created in educational purposes in scope of PHP-course
 > created by Yurii Svystun and conducted in Beetroot company.

 ## Installation for Linux (more cool)